Fraternité Notre-Dame: Origins

 The origins of Fraternité Notre-Dame are in the reported apparitions of the Virgin Mary in Fréchou, France.
 They were allegedly received in 1977 by Jean Marie Kozik, a Frenchman of Polish origin.
 He had been consecrated as a bishop in 1974 by Jean Laborie, a controversial bishop, and then by the dissident and excommunicated Vietnamese Archbishop Ngô Đình Thục.

 Today

-Fraternité Notre-Dame operates religious and humanitarian missions on four continents.
-The order operates soup kitchens and weekly food pantries in Paris, New York City, Ulan Bator, Chicago, and San Francisco.
-Additionally, a hospital for the poor has been opened in Mongolia, and it has also operated humanitarian convoys to benefit those victimized by war in Croatia, Bosnia, Kosovo, and Rwanda.
+Fraternité Notre-Dame's "Mother House" is in Austin, Chicago, yet it is not recognized by the Archdiocese of Chicago.
+It operates religious and humanitarian missions on four continents.

+The order operates soup kitchens and weekly food pantries in Paris, New York City, San Francisco (2008), Austin, Chicago, and Ulan Bator.

+A hospital for the poor has been opened in Mongolia, and it has also operated humanitarian convoys to benefit those victimized by war in Croatia, Bosnia, Kosovo, and Rwanda.

 Chicago

-Since then Fraternité Notre-Dame nuns have become a fixture at numerous Chicago area farmer's markets selling traditional French pastries to raise funds for the group.
+The Fraternité Notre-Dame nuns have become fixtures at numerous Chicago area farmer's markets selling traditional French pastries to raise funds for the group.